 - exceptionally on suitable brownfield land outside development boundaries; - 4.
 New small scale tourism opportunities including temporary uses where these protect the character of the landscape or any effects can be mitigated; - 5.
-Development which supports small scale home working that does not impact neighbours, or reduces out commuting such as live work units or ancillary development that supports home working, i.e. home offices.
+Development which supports small scale home working that does not impact neighbours, or reduces out commuting such as live work units or ancillary development that supports home working, i.e. home offices; - 6.
+Development should preserve the landscape character of its environs as defined in the Crowhurst Landscape Character, Sensitivity and Capacity Assessment and comply with other policies having regard to ecology, amenity and access/traffic considerations.